makara/drupal6/drush/README.txt

 ------------
 * To use drush from the command line, you'll need a CLI-mode capable PHP binary.
 The minimum required PHP version is 5.2.
-* drush should also run on Windows, however, drush modules might make use of unix command line tools, so to use it effectively, you have to install some of them, e.g. from GnuWin32 (http://gnuwin32.sourceforge.net/).
+* drush should also run on Windows, however, drush modules makes use of unix command line tools, so to use it effectively, you have to install some of them, e.g. from GnuWin32 (http://gnuwin32.sourceforge.net/).
-  The READMEs of the individual command files should state which binaries are required.

 FAQ
 ---
   Q: What does "drush" stand for?
   A: The Drupal Shell.

+  Q: How do I pronounce drush?
+  A: Some people pronounce the dru with a long u like drupal.
+Fidelity points goes to
+  them, but they are in the minority.
+Most pronouce drush so that it rhymes with hush, rush, flush, etc. This is the preferred pronunciation.

 CREDITS
 -------